mika-alaoutinen/kiskotaan-backend/readme.md

 `org.jboss.resteasy.reactive.ResponseStatus` annotation does nothing.
 It should be possible to set the status code of a response using the annotation, but in reality the annotation does nothing.
 The workaround is to wrap responses in `Response` or `RestResponse` and set headers that way.
 Unfortunately OpenAPI code generation does not support RestResponse.

 # TODO
+- Try out the `outbox` pattern in `Courses service` to share course state to a Kafka topic.
+Use the Debezium connector for Postgres.
 - Implement `Queries service`.
+  - Use Kafka Streams to query the state of different domain entities.
+  - MongoDB won't be needed anymore.
-- Send course, player and score card events to `Queries service` on application launch to create initial test data.
+  - Figure out how to send course, player and score card events to Kafka on application launch to create initial test data.
-  - Currently test data is loaded by using Liquibase Mongo extension.
-  - It might be better to get rid of Liquibase, because it serves no other purpose besides seeding test data.
-Using Liquibase for that is overkill and error prone.
-  - DB writes are supposed to only come from Kafka events, and therefore seeding test data this way also serves as a smoke test.
 - Implement search functionality for score cards.

 # Ideas for further development
 1. Add `Analytics service` that aggregates facts about played rounds.
-  - Try out Kafka Streams?
+  - Try out Kafka Streams.
   - Who has the most bogies and birdies?
   - What are the most popular courses?

-2. Try out the outbox pattern for sending messages to Kafka.
-  - Would have the benefit of automatically initializing Kafka topics using Liquibase.

-3. Add `Tournament service` that assigns players to scorecards and keeps track of overall player scores.
+2. Add `Tournament service` that assigns players to scorecards and keeps track of overall player scores.